gomorpheus/morpheus-docs/administration/provisioning/provisioning.rst

 Cloud-Init Settings
 -------------------

 |morpheus| can add Global users for Linux and Windows at provision time.
-Cloud-init/Cloudbase-Init or Vmware Tools installed on the provisioned Virtual Images is required.
+Cloud-init/Cloudbase-Init or VMware Tools installed on the provisioned Virtual Images is required.

 Linux
   * *Username*: Enter User to be added to Linux Instances during provisioning.